EnsembleUI/ensemble_docs_archived/deploy/1-prepare-app.md

 # Preparing your App for deployment

-Once you have built, previewed and tested your Ensemble app, follow these instructions to deploy it to any iOS or Android devices, or to submit it to the Apple AppStore or Google Play Store.
+Once you have built your UI with Ensemble and used it to build your app and are ready to take it to production, follow these instructions to deploy it to any iOS or Android devices, or to submit it to the Apple AppStore or Google Play Store.

 ### Prerequisites
 * Your Ensemble App ID.
 From [Ensemble Studio](https://studio.ensembleui.com), go to your App's Settings screen to retrieve the App ID.

 ### Download Ensemble Starter
-Ensemble Starter is our packaging solution, enabling you to connect to your Ensemble app, package it, and deploy to an iOS or Android device.
+Ensemble Starter is our packaging solution, enabling you to connect to your Ensemble UI and package it.
 * Clone the Starter App `git clone https://github.com/EnsembleUI/ensemble_starter my_first_app` into the folder *my_first_app*.
 You may change the name, but don't use camelCase (e.g. myFirstApp) or dash (-) as the separators.
 * Go into this folder, and open the file `/ensemble/ensemble-config.yaml`.
 Enter your Ensemble App ID under `definitions > ensemble > appId`.
 * Run `flutter create --platforms=ios,android .` (note the period at the end).